Jennifer Egan

-Jennifer Egan is an American novelist and short-story writer.
-Her novel A Visit from the Goon Squad won the 2011 Pulitzer Prize for Fiction and National Book Critics Circle Award for fiction.
-As of February 28, 2018, she is the president of PEN America.
+Jennifer Egan (born September 7, 1962) is an American novelist and short-story writer.
+Her novel, A Visit from the Goon Squad, won the 2011 Pulitzer Prize for Fiction and National Book Critics Circle Award for fiction.
+From 2018 to 2020, she served as the president of PEN America.

 Early life

-After graduating from Lowell High School, Egan majored in English literature at the University of Pennsylvania.
+After graduating from Katherine Delmar Burke School and Lowell High School, Egan majored in English literature at the University of Pennsylvania.
 While an undergraduate, she dated Steve Jobs, who installed a Macintosh computer in her bedroom.
 After graduating, she spent two years at St John's College, Cambridge, supported by a Thouron Award, where she earned an M.A.
 She came to New York in 1987 and worked an array of jobs, including catering at the World Trade Center, while learning to write.

 Career

-Egan has published short fiction in the New Yorker, Harper's, Zoetrope: All-Story, and Ploughshares, among other periodicals, and her journalism appears frequently in the New York Times Magazine.
+Egan has published short fiction in the New Yorker, Harper's, Zoetrope: All-Story, and Ploughshares, among other periodicals, and her journalism appears in the New York Times Magazine.
 Her first novel, The Invisible Circus, was released in 1995 and adapted into a film of the same name released in 2001.
 She has published one short story collection and six novels, among which Look at Me was a finalist for the National Book Award in 2001.